Occupational Health Services Convention, 1985: Article 9

 Occupational health services shall cooperate with other services in the company and the personnel is determined by the nature of the tasks.

 Article 10

 The personnel for occupational health services acts independent from employers and workers.

 Article 11

 The competent authority determines the required qualifications for the personnel of occupational health services.

 Article 12

 The surveillance of the workers’ health shall not involve earning loss, be free of charge and should take place in working time.

 Article 13

 Every worker has to be informed about health hazards in their work.

 Article 14

 Occupational health services are informed about known health hazards by employers and workers.

 Article 15

-Occupational health services must be informed about occurring illnesses and workers’ absence due to health reasons in order to identify possible health risks at work.
+Occupational health services must be informed about occurring illnesses and workers’ absence for health reasons in order to identify possible health risks at work.

 The personnel must not be instructed by the employer to verify the reasons for absence from work.